USAFA-ECE/ece281-book/book/ICE/ICE3.md

 - A carry signal to carry the ripple *between* adders.

-Replace the `?` with the appropriate number (look at your Digital schematic!!) and copy this signal declaration into `top_basys3.vhd`
+Replace the `?` with the appropriate number (look at your Digital schematic!!) and copy this signal declaration into `ripple_adder.vhd`

 ```vhdl
     signal w_carry  : STD_LOGIC_VECTOR(? downto 0); -- for ripple between adders